Our Mission Statement

 Students will benefit from unique programming, which combines academics with social, cultural, and recreational opportunities for a truly engaging summer.
 Courses are led by qualified instructors who have expertise in their disciplines and represent an array of professional backgrounds.

 These 3-week summer sessions will allow your child to mature and develop in every element of life, develop long-lasting and meaningful relationships, increase self-confidence and think in divergent ways, all within a safe and secure environment at a prestigious campus.
-No matter which program option you choose, you can rest assured that the overall atmosphere of SIG will nurture and grow your child's gifts.
+No matter which program option you choose, you can rest assured that the overall atmosphere of SIG will uncover, nurture & grow your child’s gifts.